oplS16projects/FP1/README.md

 current weather conditions for my location.
 All of this is stored using racket variables, and printed out the screen.

-An example run of my program:
+## An example run of my program:

 ![alt text](https://github.com/JasonD94/FP1/blob/master/example.png?raw=true)

-Code highlights:
+# Code highlights
 ## Getting the IP Address.
 ```
 ;; Let's first get the current IP address for this PC.